Finding a Top Financial Advisor Firm in New Jersey

 Advisors Capital Management, LLC Background

-Chief Investment Officer Dr. Charles Lieberman established Advisors Capital Management, LLC in 1998.
-He remains the majority owner of the firm.
-The firm’s economic advisor is Dr. Alan Greenspan, who served as the chairman of the U.S. Federal Reserve from 1987 to 2006.
+Founding partner Kevin Kern established the firm's predecessor, Advisors Financial Center, in 1998.
+In 2003, Kern merged that firm with Chief Investment Officer Dr. Charles Lieberman.
+The merged firm became Advisors Capital Management, and it remains majority owned by Lieberman.
+The firm’s senior economic advisor is Dr. Alan Greenspan, who served as the chairman of the U.S. Federal Reserve from 1987 to 2006.

 Advisors Capital Management provides most of the services that typical financial advisor firms do.
 Its services include budget and cash flow planning, investment management, retirement planning, estate planning and insurance analysis.